Worship: Worship through mundane activities

 Jewish sources also express the notion that one can perform any appropriate mundane activity as the worship of God.
 Examples would include returning a lost article and working to support oneself and one's family.

 The Code of Jewish Law (Orach Chayim, Chapter 231) cites Proverbs (3:6), "in all your ways, know him" (Hebrew: בכל דרכיך דעהו (b'chol d'rachecha dei'eihu)), as a biblical source for this idea.

 Sikhism

 In Sikhism, worship takes place after the Guru Granth Sahib, which is the work of the 10 Sikh Gurus all in one.
 Sikhs worship God and only one God, known as "One Creator", "The Wonderful Teacher" (Waheguru), or "Destroyer of Darkness".

 Wicca

 Wiccan worship commonly takes place during a full moon or a new moon.
 Such rituals are called an Esbat and may involve a magic circle which practitioners believe will contain energy and form a sacred space, or will provide them a form of magical protection.

 Zoroastrianism

 Prayer is one of the duties and worships of Mazdayasna, which is performed in order to always pay attention to the religious commandments and to give thanks to Ahura Mazda (God).

+Vaudou

+Worship of voodoo is a cult of the spirit of the invisible world.
+This type of worship is inherited from ancestors of Ewe people like Adja-ewe, fon, Kotafon, Guin and Mina.
+Voodoo or vaudou is a spiritual entity embodied in an objects made of clay,h ood, bronze and gold.
+Every January 10, Benin celebrate the Voodoo festival.